-12. Navigate to the location of your projection file (.prj) on the Choose Map Projection Definition dialog box.
+12. Navigate to the Folder where your projection file (.prj) is stored using the Choose Map Projection Definition dialog box.
 In this example, map projections are located in the Projections Folder.

 13. Tap WGS 1984 UTM Zone 16N

 15. Next, you must create a new shapefile layer on which to draw the field boundary on.
 Tap the down arrow to the right of the Open File button to display the dialog box.